Wills, Trusts & Probate

 Frequently Asked Questions About Trust Administration

-What happens if a trust is not properly administered?
+What happens if trust administration is handled improperly?

-What if there is a dispute among beneficiaries?
+What should I do if there is a dispute among beneficiaries?

-What should I do if I am appointed as a trustee?
+What steps should I take if I am named trustee?